All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Ideally, this is best carried out with the help of an intervention counsellor who is specifically trained to hold effective interventions and will have knowledge and experience of addiction and recovery.

-We can help you to arrange an effective intervention, as well as potentially explore alternative intervention methods such as CRAFT intervention.
-Call us for free advice on 0800 111 4108.
+We can help you to arrange an effective intervention, as well as potentially explore alternative intervention methods, so call us today on 0800 111 4108

 There is a wide variation in terms of overall treatment costs for private rehabs in the UK.
 This is no different from the marketplace for any other private service.